elugens/hello-javascript/docs/general-javascript-questions/data-types/dates-and-time.md

 ---

-### Explain, the function and syntax of the Date.parse() method in JavaScript?
+### Explain the function and syntax of the Date.parse() method in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The parse() method parses a date string and returns the number of milliseconds between the date string and midnight of January 1, 1970.</div><br />
-  <div><strong>Technical Response:</strong>  The call to Date.parse(str) parses the string in the given format and returns the timestamp (number of milliseconds from 1 Jan 1970 UTC+0).
-If the format is invalid, returns NaN.
+  <div><strong>Technical Response:</strong> Date.parse(str) parses a string in the specified format and returns the timestamp (number of milliseconds since January 1, 1970, UTC+0).
+If the format is invalid, NaN is returned.
 The string format should be (YYYY-MM-DDTHH:mm:ss.sssZ).
-The breakdown of the format is YYYY-MM-DD is the date year-month-day.
+The breakdown of the format is YYYY-MM-DD as the date year-month-day.
 The character "T" is used as the delimiter.
-HH:mm:ss.sss is the time relative to hours, minutes, seconds and milliseconds.
+HH:mm:ss.sss is the time relative to hours, minutes, seconds, and milliseconds.
 The optional 'Z' part denotes the time zone in the format +-hh:mm.
 A single letter Z would mean UTC+0.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />